 Pakistan is rich in its tourist destinations offering a diverse range of choices for different types of tourists.
 The country is home to one of the oldest civilizations in the world, has innumerable locations of scenic beauty, world's highest mountains, many religious and historic places, unique arts and crafts and a rich culture and heritage.
 The World Travel and Tourism Council (WTTC)'s Economic Impact 2016 report for Pakistan, shows that travel & tourism directly contributed PKR 780.4bn or 2.8% to National GDP in 2015.
-If indirect and induced effects are taken into account, the contribution of the sector increases to PKR 1,918.5bn or almost 7% of GDP.
-The shares for employment show similar numbers with the sector employing more than 1.4 million people directly (2.4% of total employment) and over 3.6 million (6.2% of total employed) if indirect and induced effects are included.
-The sector also received PKR 342.8bn in investment, which comprised 9.3% of the total national investment.
-Figure 1.1 shows that economic contribution by the sector has almost doubled between 2006-2015.
-Moreover, the sector is likely to contribute PKR 3,500bn to the national economy by 2026.
+If indirect and induced effects are taken into account, the contribution of the sector increases to PKR 1,918.5bn or almost 7% of GDP. project, the World Bank Group employed Consortium for Development Policy Research (CDPR) to provide a team of experts for project design support.